Time to tutor? When to get a tutor for your child

 Tutoring can and should vary for all families and their needs.
 We offer flexible memberships because we know that’s the right thing for your child’s progress.
-It’s the perfect balance between independent study and tailored sessions with a tutor.
+It’s the perfect balance between independent study and tailored sessions with an English and maths tutor.

 When to start tutoring for 11 Plus and Entrance Exam preparation

 It’s never too early to start preparing for the 11 Plus and grammar school Entrance Exams!
 In fact, a survey commissioned by Explore Learning found that on reflection, 99% of parents said that they would have liked their child to have started preparing earlier for an 11 Plus or Entrance Exam.